If you have a media inquiry not answered on this page

 Who runs the education system in the Isle of Man?

-The Department of Education and Children, one of eight Departments of the Isle of Man Government.
+The Department of Education, Sport and Culture, one of eight Departments of the Isle of Man Government.
 Together with other Departments, it is constituted under the Government Departments Act 1987.
 Its main responsibilities and duties are as set out in the Education Act 2001 and the Education (Miscellaneous Provisions) Act 2009.

-What is the role of the Minister for Education and Children?
+What is the role of the Minister for Education, Sport and Culture?

 The Minister determines the policies of the Department as a whole and can delegate any of the functions of the Department to a member or any other person, in accordance with the Government Departments Act 1987.

-What is the total budget of the Department of Education and Children and how is spending broken down?
+What is the total budget of the Department of Education, Sport and Culture and how is spending broken down?

 How many staff does the Department employ?